dvsa/cvs-auto-svc-vott/README.md

   }
 }
 ```
-Or get the relevant [config file here]().

 It is recommended to use a java version manager such as [jenv](https://github.com/jenv/jenv) and package manager such as [brew](https://brew.sh/) (Mac OS) for example to run this repository since it will require Java 11+ and other CVS services run on Java8.
 You will need to install the relevant jdk and configure your project accordingly.
 Please refer to the following documentation:
 - [Managing jenv](https://www.jenv.be/)
 - [brew and JDK](https://gist.github.com/tomysmile/a9a7aee85ff73454bd57e198ad90e614)